ApoGouv/resume/README.md

-# My personal resume
+# My Personal Resume

-Build with React + TypeScript + Vite + lots of ☕ or even 🍺 sometimes.
+Build with React + TypeScript + Vite and fueled by lots of ☕ (or even 🍺 sometimes).

-Data are loading from a `.json` file.
-One for each language.
+Data are loaded from `.json` files, with one for each language to support multilingual resume content.

-The resume app is responsive.
+The app features a responsive design, providing a one-page layout with dimensions similar to an A4 paper, ensuring compatibility on both desktop and PDF files.

-One page layout with dimentions of an A4 paper (on desktop and pdf files).
+## Key Features 🔑

-- [x] Light and Dark mode 🌞/🌕
+- [x] **Light and Dark Mode** 🌞/🌕: Seamlessly switch between light and dark themes for optimal readability.
-- [x] Greek and English languages 🇬🇷/🇺🇸
+- [x] **Multilingual Support** 🇬🇷/🇺🇸: Available in Greek and English languages.
-- [x] PDF download in two variations, colored and/or grayscaled, for each language 🗎
+- [x] **PDF Downloads** 🗎: Easily download resume in pdf format in two variations (colored and grayscale) for each supported language.
-- [x] Quick Print 🖨️
+- [x] **Quick Print** 🖨️: Conveniently print your resume with a single click.

 ## Todo 🗒️

-- [ ] Toggle full detailed resume presentation for online view only.
-The pdfs will still have the one page version.
+- [ ] Implement a toggle for full detailed resume presentation in the online view only.
+This will enhance user experience by providing more comprehensive information while maintaining the one-page layout for PDFs.
-  - [ ] Work expirience will show in more details project entries.
+  - [ ] Enhance the display of work experience to include more detailed project entries.
-  - [ ] Propably will reveal other components like Projets, to display personal projetcs.
+  - [ ] Consider revealing additional components like projects to showcase personal projects and achievements.
-  - [ ] Maybe add some functionality to prevent printing of detailed version?
-Will leave this for last!
+  - [ ] Explore options to prevent printing of the detailed version, if desired.
-- [ ] Maybe add FaceBook and Twitter meta.
+- [ ] Add social media meta tags for Facebook and Twitter to improve the shareability and visibility of the resume.
-- [ ] Add test coverage with Vitest.
+- [ ] Add test coverage by implementing Vitest for comprehensive testing of the application.

 ## Getting Started 🏁